C# drivers

 CRUD(connStringBuilder.ConnectionString);

-Step 3: Query the YugabyteDB cluster from your application
+Step 3: Write your application

-file to set up YugbyteDB tables and query the table contents from the C# client.
-Ensure you replace the connection string yburl
+Copy the following code to the Program.cs file to set up YugbyteDB tables and query the table contents from the C# client.
+Replace the connection string connStringBuilder with the credentials of your cluster, and SSL certificates if required.

 using System;